RedstoneMedia/SussyLauncher/README.md

 Everyone is welcome to contribute to this.
 (Why would you want to, though ?) \
 I will accept every pull request, that doesn't:
 - Completely break everything 😲💥
-- Contain the word "Go" 🤡 or "Golang" 🤡 anywhere, including the code <- Completly Inaccaptable 🚫🙅‍♂️😳�
+- Contain the word "Go" 🤡 or "Golang" 🤡 anywhere, including the code <- Completely Unacceptable 🚫🙅‍♂️😳�
 - Overcomplicated the App.
 (This Launcher is supposed to be relatively simple and intuitive) 🥶
-- States that annything happend on the 5th April 1976, at Tiananmen Square 🚷❓❌🈲㊙🙈
+- States that anything happened on the 5th April 1976, at Tiananmen Square 🚷❓❌🈲㊙🙈

 # Build
 If you want to build this yourself, you will need to [install](https://www.rust-lang.org/tools/install) the Rust programming language 🚀.